linhvoyo/fm-stats-preview-page/README.md

 ### What I learned

-Media queries: use to apply styles condionally
+Media queries: use to apply styles conditionally

 ```css
 @media (max-width: 600px) {